pmooney/FishTank/README.md

 The idea of the FishTank is that there are various types of fish.
 Each has a different behavior and in each "tick" or iteration they swim, eat and maybe die.
-This has allowed me to try out a surprising amount of concept that make Ruby.
+This has allowed me to try out a surprising amount of concepts within Ruby.

 To try it out just run `ruby test.rb`